 \subsection{Properties of highly inclined triple systems}

 For a dynamically stable binary dominated by the SMBH over GR ($\epsilon_{\rm GR} \le 1)$, quasi-periodic ZLK oscillations occur if the mutual inclination $\iota_{\rm mut}$ is large enough.
-The almost co-planar orbits, $\omega$ is always circulating and completes a full revolution in a secular timescale.
+For almost co-planar orbits, $\omega$ is always circulating and completes a full revolution in a secular timescale.
 Beyond a critical inclination, a bifurcation in the phase portrait leads to a fixed point in $e_1$-$\omega$ space and orbits can either circulate (where $\omega$ completes a full revolution) or librate (where $\omega$ is limited in range, see e.g., \citealp{naoz16}).
-This is analogous to the pendulum model where $\omega$ plays the role of the angle and $e_1$ is related to the 'momentum' \citep[see][for a detailed analysis]{basha_zlk}.
-There is a critical curve that lies on the unstable fixed point (where the pendulum is balanced on the top) that separates between circulating and librating orbits, which is called the \textit{separatrix}.

-ZLK dynamics do not have fixed points in $e_1$ - $\omega$ phase space, and $\omega$ always complete a full circulation.
-Beyond a critical inclination, a bifurcation in the phase portrait leads to a fixed point and orbits can either circulate (where $\omega$ completes a full revolution) or librate (where $\omega$ is limited in range, see e.g., \citealp{naoz16}). \cite{hansen20} studied the structure of fixed and saddle points of the hierarchical three body problem to octupole order where the additional dependence on the outer eccentricity and the nodal angle lead to a diverse orrery of families of fixed and saddle points.
+This is somewhat analogous to the pendulum model \citep[see][for a detailed analysis]{basha_zlk}\footnote{The 'angle' in \cite{basha_zlk} is not $\omega$, but defined via a combination of the eccentricity and angular momentum vectors (see their Eq.
+25).
+The 'momentum' is proportional to the $z$ component of the eccentricity vector, while the potential energy (i.e. the 'height' of the pendulum) is related to the eccentricity $e_1$.
+Moreover, circulation of $\omega$ corresponds to a libration in the pendulum model, and vice versa (see their Figure 1 and 2).}.
+There is a critical curve that lies on the unstable fixed point (where the pendulum is balanced on the top) that separates between circulating and librating orbits, which is called the \textit{separatrix}. \cite{hansen20} studied the structure of fixed and saddle points of the hierarchical three body problem to octupole order where the additional dependence on the outer eccentricity and the nodal angle lead to a diverse orrery of families of fixed and saddle points.
 Here we focus on circular outer orbit with equal mass inner binaries, thus the octupole term is absent, but we take into account the corrections due to mild hierarchies, as explained below: